raythurman2386/homelab-template/docs/nginx-configuration.md

 # Nginx Configuration Guide

-This guide explains how to organize and scale your Nginx configurations for multiple services in your Raspberry Pi homelab.
+This guide explains how to organize and scale your Nginx configurations for multiple services in your Raspberry Pi homelab. **Note:** This template uses Cloudflare Tunnel by default for reverse proxy functionality.
+Nginx is provided as an optional alternative.

 ## Configuration Structure